Instead of using copper, sulphur, or even

 vegetables, herbs, spices, roses, houseplants, flowers, trees, and

-flowers, trees, and shrubs.
-And it is specially indicated on
+shrubs.
+And it is specially indicated on vineyards against mildew,

 Agricultural Research, June, 1994 by Hank Becker

-"stopped 95 to 100 percent of the powdery mildew on hydrangeas,
+oil in water "stopped 95 to 100 percent of the powdery mildew on

-ornamentals from infection.
-Repeated applications at 7- to 14-day
+protect these ornamentals from infection.
+Repeated applications at

-intervals as the plants grew provided disease protection without any
+7- to 14-day intervals as the plants grew provided disease

-leaves to turn white.
-Preliminary results indicate the oil will
+and roses, causes leaves to turn white.
+Preliminary results indicate

-arrest and control the fungus that plagues these popular
+the oil will arrest and control the fungus that plagues these

 This research, begun in cooperation with former ARS entomologist